Building an Open AIBOM Standard in the Wild: Introduction

 These SBOM standards target traditional software and cannot meaningfully capture AI-specific artefacts such as datasets, trained models, fine-tuned checkpoints, and data pipelines that dominate modern systems~\cite{Xia2023}.
 To address this limitation, the AI community has introduced transparency frameworks such as model cards~\cite{Mitchell2019}, datasheets~\cite{gebru2021datasheets}, and factsheets~\cite{Arnold2019}, as well as machine-readable formats like Croissant~\cite{akhtar2024croissant}.
 Yet, these approaches often isolate AI-specific details from the broader software engineering context in which practitioners build and deploy systems.
 Sculley et al.~\cite{sculley2015hidden} showed in their seminal work on hidden technical debt that AI components typically form only a small fraction of much larger systems, underscoring the need to document them \textit{in situ} within the broader software context.
 Practitioners thus face a critical gap: they lack a unified, standard mechanism to describe AI components as first-class citizens within the software supply chain~\cite{rajbahadur2021can, hassan2024rethinking}.

-\textbf{Our paper presents an experience report on tackling this challenge through the creation of the AI Bill of Materials (\AIBOM{}) specification, an extension to the SPDX SBOM standard.} Our SPDX 3.0 extension comprises 36 new fields that treat datasets, models, and their provenance as first-class supply-chain elements to address the trustworthiness challenges of AI systems.
-Our work makes a distinct contribution by showing how AR can be adapted from its traditional use within single organization~\cite{Baskerville1999} to guide a global, multi-stakeholder standardization effort ``in the wild.”
-Through this lens, our \AIBOM{} specification (which extends the SBOM standard to represent AI systems) itself emerges as a validated artifact of a disciplined, iterative process.
+\textbf{Our paper presents an experience report on tackling this challenge through the creation of the AI Bill of Materials (\AIBOM{}) specification, an extension to the SPDX 3.0 standard.} Our extension comprises 36 new fields that treat datasets, models, and their provenance as first-class supply-chain elements to address the trustworthiness challenges.
+Our work makes a distinct contribution by showing how AR can be adapted from its traditional use within a single organisation~\cite{Baskerville1999} to guide a global, multi-stakeholder standardisation effort ``in the wild.”
+Through this lens, our \AIBOM{} specification itself emerges as a validated artefact of a disciplined, iterative process.
 Over 90 contributors participated in \textit{diagnose-design-evaluate-reflect} cycles, providing a replicable blueprint for developing standards in fast-moving domains in SE, while delivering a practical, community-driven specification.

 \AIBOM{} specification has since landed in the SPDX standard, been piloted in industrial settings, and informed regulatory discussions.
-While the technical specification and schema live in our whitepaper~\cite{spdx3whitepaper}, this paper reports our \emph{experience} in open standardization, detailing our governance, cadence, and pitfalls.
+While the technical specification and schema live in our whitepaper~\cite{spdx3whitepaper}, this paper reports our \emph{experience} in open standardisation, detailing our governance, cadence, and pitfalls.
 We also demonstrate \AIBOM{} specification's practical utility using four complementary validation methods: (1) \textbf{regulatory/standards alignment} (EU AI Act, US and EU medical-device guidance, IEEE 7000 series) to support compliance practice; (2) \textbf{systematic mapping to industry use cases} (compliance, risk management, supply-chain governance) with coverage analysis; (3) \textbf{practitioner interviews} (n=10) across roles confirming field relevance and surfacing gaps; and (4) a \textbf{multinational industrial case study} showing \AIBOM{} covers ethics/legal checklists, generates portions of model cards, and enables partial automation for third-party AI assets.
 Together, these results position \AIBOM{} specification as part of an actionable standard and our process as a blueprint for creating standards in fast-moving, multi-stakeholder SE domains.